Dailon Livramento

-Dailon Rocha Livramento do Rosario (born 4 May 2001) is a Dutch professional footballer who plays as a forward for Eerste Divisie club MVV.
-Born in the Netherlands, he is of Cape Verdean descent.
+Dailon Rocha Livramento do Rosario (born 4 May 2001) is a professional footballer who plays as a forward for Primeira Liga club Casa Pia, on loan from Serie A club Hellas Verona.
+Born in the Netherlands, he plays for the Cape Verde national team.

-Career
+Club career

+Roda JC

 Livramento was born in Rotterdam, and played youth football for Excelsior, Sparta AV, Excelsior Maassluis, and NAC Breda.
 In 2021, he moved to Roda JC Kerkrade, where he initially joined the under-21 team.
 He made his professional debut for the first team on 26 October 2021, starting in a 2–1 win over FC Den Bosch in the KNVB Cup in which he contributed with his first goal.

+MVV

 On 3 August 2022, Livramento signed a two-year contract with an option for an additional year with Eerste Divisie club MVV.
 He made his debut for the club on the first matchday of the 2022–23 season, replacing Thomas van Bommel in the 74th minute of a 3–1 loss to Jong AZ.
 On 19 August, he scored his first professional goal as well as his first goal for the club, bagging the last goal of a 3–1 home win over ADO Den Haag.

+Livramento established himself as a starter for MVV in the second half of the 2023–24 season and proved to be a productive goalscorer.
+He finished the season with 16 goals in 36 appearances, as MVV finished ninth, narrowly missing out on promotion play-offs by goal difference.

+Hellas Verona

+On 24 July 2024, Livramento signed a four-year contract with Serie A club Hellas Verona.
+He made his debut for the club on 10 August, coming on as a substitute for Abdou Harroui in the 55th minute of a disappointing 2–1 Coppa Italia loss to Cesena.
+On 18 August, he was included in manager Paolo Zanetti's starting lineup for the first matchday of the 2024–25 Serie A, where he scored Verona's opening goal of the campaign in a 3–0 victory against Napoli.

+On 1 September 2025, Livramento was loaned to Casa Pia in Portugal.

+International career

+In March 2024, Livramento was called up to the Cape Verde national team.